 Now click on

-then browse to the folder in which certificate was downloaded and select the certificate, and then clickOpen
+Importthen browse to the folder in which certificate was downloaded and select the certificate, and then clickOpen.

 After opening the certificate it will prompts us to trust the certificate.
 Check the boxes and click